 Teacher / Playwright / Missionary

 Fr.
 Campbell was appointed during 1947 to Tanganika, now known as Tanzania.
 Later he was transferred to the Kilmanjaro area until 1954.
-He taught in St. James’ Junior Seminary at Kibosho, also worked at the Mission in Moshi.
+He taught in St. James’s Junior Seminary at Kibosho, also he worked at the Moshi mission.

 From 1966 to 1973 Fr.
-Campbell worked in different ministries in Senegal, Ireland, England and the USA.
+Campbell worked in different ministries within Senegal, Ireland, England also the USA.

-Aged eighty-one years, Fr.
-Campbell died in Dublin on April 15th, 2001 he was interred in Dardistown Cemetery.
+Aged eighty-one years: Fr.
+Campbell’s demise occurred in Dublin on 15th April 2001.
+He was interred in Dardistown Cemetery.